kurtjallo/kurtjallo/README.md

 ## 🐉 About Me

-I’m a CS student at York University.
+Hi there!
+I’m a Computer Science student at York University.
 I build full-stack and mobile apps, but I’m more focused on the backend.

 - 🎓 CS @ YorkU
-- 🔧 Usually working in: TypeScript/JavaScript, Python, React, React Native/Expo
+- 🔧 Usually working in: Python, Javascript/TypeScript React, React Native/Expo
 - 🌱 Getting better at: backend APIs, authentication, and cloud computing

 ---